pradeephubgit/questdb.io/docs/operations/capacity-planning.md

 :::info

 Only symbols can be indexed in QuestDB.
-Although multiple indexes can be specified for a table, it adversely impacts the rate of ingestion.
+Although multiple indexes can be specified for a table, there would be a performance impact on the rate of ingestion.

 :::